 - if the company does not commence its business within a year from its incorporation or suspends its business for a whole year;

-- if the company is unable to pay its debts;
+- if the company is unable to pay its debts; or

 - if the court is of the opinion that it is just and equitable that the company should be wound up.

-A company is deemed to be unable to pay its debts in three circumstances:
+In winding up by the court, a company is deemed to be unable to pay its debts in three circumstances:

 - if execution or other process issued on a decree or order of any court in favour of a creditor of the company is returned unsatisfied in whole or in part; or